 Fighting for a free Poland and homes to return to…

 Any Poles still left in Russia and hoping to join the army, were sent back to Soviet farms to work and after the war, some made it back to Poland.
 Meanwhile the newly formed Polish army fought valiantly alongside the Allies in France, Belgium, Holland and Italy with more than 45,000 losing their lives.
 The newly proposed borders drawn for post war Poland between Churchill, Roosevelt and Stalin at Yalta meant all these people had lost their home towns to the Soviets and had no homes to fight for anymore.
-Letters from Polish soldiers complaining about this were censored as the Soviet Union were an official ally and nothing was to be said against them.
+Letters from Polish soldiers complaining about this, were censored by the British, as the Soviet Union was an official ally and nothing was to be said against them.
 After the war, the odyssey continued as Poles, refusing to go back to the same regime, were scattered all over the world, wherever they could build a new life.

 Feature image is taken from www.swoopingeagle.com